 1. New test labs [It is preferred that the definition of a new laboratory appears in the test method.
 But if it doesn’t or requires clarification, it should be done here.]

 a.
-A minimum of three (3) operationally valid reference and/or matrix tests must be run on the first test stand in a new laboratory.
+A minimum of three (3) operationally valid reference and/or matrix tests with no level 3 ei alarms must be run on the first test stand in a new laboratory.

 Note that industry matrix runs may be included, as well as reference runs, at the discretion of the surveillance panel.